Level 1: Ephemeral Values

 DestinationHostname (Sysmon)

-Reigster domain name with registrar 4
+Reigster the domain name with the registrar.
+4

 Processes